 The District participates in the New York State and Local Employees' Retirement System (ERS).
 ERS and the New York State and Local Police and Fire Retirement System (PFRS) are collectively referred to as New York State and Local Retirement System (the ERS System).
 These are cost-sharing multipleemployer defined benefit retirement systems.
 The net position of the ERS System is held in the New York State Common Retirement Fund (the Fund), which was established to hold all net assets and record changes in fiduciary net position allocated to the ERS System.
 The Comptroller of the State of New York serves as the trustee of the Fund and is the administrative head of the ERS System.
 The Comptroller is an elected official determined in a direct statewide election and serves a four-year term.
 Thomas P. DiNapoli has served as Comptroller since February 7, 2007.
 In November 2018, he was elected for a new term commencing January 1, 2019.
 System benefits are established under the provisions of the New York State Retirement and Social Security Law (RSSL).
 Once a public employer elects to participate in the System, the election is irrevocable.
 The New York State Constitution provides that pension membership is a contractual relationship and plan benefits cannot be diminished or impaired.
 Benefits can be changed for future members only by enactment of a State statute.
 The District also participates in the Public Employees' Group Life Insurance Plan (GLIP), which provides death benefits in the form of life insurance.
 The System is included in the State's financial report as a pension trust fund.
-That report may be found at www.osc.state.ny.us/retire/publications/index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244-0001.
+Separately issued financial statements for the System can be accessed on the Comptroller's website at www.osc.state.ny.us/retire/about us/financial statements index.php.